igemsoftware/Toronto-2015/README.md

 Reconstruction and Analysis).
 The web app is a single page application built off of [AngularJS](https://angularjs.org/).

+## Installability Check Notes

+The `web-app` in master right now is a little outdated to our current version.
+We are redoing some things, and the current version is not fully completed.
+AngularJS is not being used at the moment but it was present in an older branch of ours.
+However, install procedures are identical.
+Furthermore, at this point, the express-server is not explicitly required to be running for the web-app to work (in the final version it will be, for the sake of development we have been 'hardcoding' in server requests).
+Thanks, and hopefully you won't have too much trouble installing libsbml :).

 ## Usage

 See the user guide (coming soon).